-NIPT (Non-Invasive Prenatal Testing) is a single blood test that uses a special genetic technology to screen pregnancies for the most common chromosome abnormalities.
-It can also inform you of the gender of your baby if desired.
-This new test can be completed as early as 10-weeks gestation, with no risk to the pregnancy.
-NIPT analyzes the DNA in your blood (your DNA as well as fetal DNA) to screen the pregnancy for the following chromosome abnormalities:
+NIPT (Non-Invasive Prenatal Testing) is a single blood test that uses a special genetic technology to screen pregnancies for the most common chromosome differences.
+It can also inform you of the sex of your baby, if desired.
+This new test can be completed as early as 10 weeks gestation, with no risk to the pregnancy.
+NIPT analyzes the DNA in your blood (your DNA as well as fetal DNA) to screen the pregnancy for the following chromosome differences:

 - Trisomy 21 (Down syndrome)

 - Sex chromosome differences such as Monosomy X, Triple X (XXX), Klinefelter syndrome (XXY), and Jacob syndrome (XYY)

 NIPT can screen pregnancies for Trisomy 13, Trisomy 18, Trisomy 21 and sex chromosome differences.
 While they are each caused by a missing or extra copy of a chromosome, they have distinct features.
 Please contact one of our genetic counsellors if you would like to discuss these conditions further.
 Alternatively, Genetics Home Reference is a useful resource to learn more about these genetic conditions (https://ghr.nlm.nih.gov/ ).
 For example, more information about Down syndrome can be found here.

 How Accurate is NIPT vs. AHCIP Insured Screening Tests?